alexlindmaa/alexlindmaa.github.io/_pages/about.md

 ## Statistical Physics

-Many applications rely on problem formulations which is inherently stochastic in nature.
-Statistical physics provides very powerful analytical tools that can be used to study high-complexity systems, with applications in natural science, finance, and information theory.
+Many applications rely on problem formulations that are inherently stochastic in nature.
+Statistical physics provides very powerful analytical tools that can be used to study high-complexity systems, with countless applications in natural science, finance, and information theory.